 The international young reporters at Krasnoyarsk 2019

-FISU will host its fifth Young Reporters' Programme at the 2019 Winter Universiade, due to be held in Krasnoyarsk, Russia from March 2 to 12.
+FISU hosted its fifth Young Reporters Programme at the Winter Universiade 2019 in Krasnoyarsk between March 2 and 12.

-It will mark the first time the Programme has been held at a Winter Universiade.
+It was the first time the Programme was held at a Winter Universiade.

 With all four previous editions being a genuine success, FISU had a tough selection process to choose six aspiring young journalists to bring the premiere winter university sports event to an international audience.